 Family or friends often want to help, and there may be practical things they can do.
 They may be able to help with tasks you find difficult because of the swelling.
-They could also help you with your compression garment or give you a simple lymphatic drainage massage.
+They could also help you with your compression garment or give you a simple lymphatic drainage massage (pages 57 to 58).